 How to Get There and Around

-Until not long ago, there was an old bus station just a stone throw from the train station.
-It was just perfect for one day.
+Another option is bus travel.
+Until not long ago, there was a smaller bus station just a stone-throw from Ipoh’s train station.
+It was just perfect for a short stay.
 I got there by train and left my big luggage with the stationmaster.
 Actually, at his office, even not in a locker.
 Then I took only what I needed for the night with me.

 The next day, I picked it up and took the bus to Tanah Rata.

-Today, you have to go to the Terminal Amanjaya all the way in the north.
+Today, however, you have to go to Terminal Amanjaya all the way north of the city.

 Best Place to Sleep

-It actually is located in the outskirts of the very city center, however within walking distance.
+It actually is located on the outskirts of the very city center, however within walking distance.

 Since I spent only one night, I left my big luggage at the train station and took only a daypack with me.